domlen2003/domlen2003/README.md

 # Hi there, I'm Dominik, aka TDDominik or domlen2003👋
-## I am a 21 year old student and coding enthusiast from Germany!
+## I am a 22 year old student and coding enthusiast from Germany!

-- 💻 I'm currently working on the [Mealscanner App][mealscannerWeb] and hoping to resume working on the [Notabot-System][notabotWeb]!
+- 💻 I'm currently working at [innomove][innomove] and hoping to resume working on the [Notabot-System][notabotWeb]!
 - Hot Take: Rust will take over the dev world, not AI.
 - I'm seemingly one of the few that really like Java (even over Kotlin)